 It was the slimmest I could find at 5.5″ deep, one of the most affordable at $205, with great reviews and features (remote control, timer, flame display control and two heater settings).
 It was a pretty easy decision!
 Here’s how it looked out of the box:

-No fancy cuts or pocket screws here, just two wood screws (2.5 long”) per 2×4 board (making sure to predrill the screw holes to avoid splitting).
+No fancy cuts or pocket screws here, just two wood screws (2.5 long”) per 2×4 board (make sure to pre-drill the screw holes to avoid splitting or use self-tapping screws).

 The width of the frame was just shy of our mantel opening size of 49″.